curl/everything-curl/curl-users.md

-libcurl is popularly used in smartphone operating systems, in car infotainment setups, in television sets, in set-top boxes, in audio and video equipment such as bluray players and higher end receivers.
+libcurl is popularly used in smartphone operating systems, in car infotainment setups, in television sets, in set-top boxes, in audio and video equipment such as Blu-Ray players and higher-end receivers.
 It is often used in home routers and printers.

 A fair number of best-selling games are also using libcurl, on Windows and